r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 ## Steps 5 and 6: Implement Ride Sharing Functionality and Data Storage

 1. Open AWS Console, then search for DynamoDB.
-2. Create a new table named "Rides" with a partition key "Rideid."
+2. Create a new table named "Rides" with a partition key "Rideid".
 3. Copy the Amazon Resource Name from Table settings.

 ### Set Up IAM Role for Lambda